Secondary Courses

 Spanish 1 Tuesday and Thursday mornings, 9:05 AM to 10:35 AM

-Spanish 2 and 3 Tuesday and Thursday afternoons, 12:50 PM to 2:20 PM
+Spanish 2 Tuesday and Thursday afternoons, 12:50 PM to 2:20 PM

 Spanish is one of the world’s most prominent and fastest-growing spoken languages.
 In this class, we will build from introductions and beginning dialogue, read from written passages and stories, and utilize visual arts and media, thus enhancing our vocabulary and understanding of sentence structure.
 Following a Charlotte Mason teaching style, we will work from the known to build and form oral and written sentences.
 Embedded in this process, we construct a grammatical understanding of Spanish.
 By developing language skills, one can begin to interact cross-culturally, learn another’s heart language, and assist in one’s English grammatical understanding.